 My son Landry tells me we are the same person.
 I don’t know about that, but I do know we are both Aquarius (both with a stellium in Aquarius), so we are fiercely independent with a clear idea of a right way and a wrong way to do things.
 Being from different generations, those things don’t always line up, but we’ve found that it makes us a really strong team.

-We are grateful and excited to be leading Retreat in the Pines into the future, with the lovely and talented Chef Darla – whose stories are as good as her cooking – and a team of outstanding Retreat Leaders who bring their heart and soul to each retreat they lead.
+We are grateful and excited to be leading Retreat in the Pines into the future with a team of outstanding Retreat Leaders who bring their heart and soul to each retreat they lead.

 There’s a lot happening in the world right now.
 These past two years have been one thing after another, and it feels like there is no end in sight.
 It’s heartbreaking, it’s heavy, and it’s hard.
 But one thing we know from experience, is that struggle leads to strength.
 Mom and I believe these things have only increased the need for connection, especially for women.

 Growth is on our minds, it has been for awhile now, and we feel the necessity to expand the reach of our mission—to hold a safe space for ALL women to be their authentic selves and find respect, encouragement and support.
 Because all women deserve the opportunity to enjoy a retreat.
 Stay tuned.